openlawteam/docs/docs/markup-language/README.md

+---
+meta:
+  - name: description
+    content: The OpenLaw protocol relies on a markup language to transform natural language agreements into machine-readable objects with relevant variables and logic defined within a given document.
+---

 # Markup Language

 The OpenLaw protocol relies on a markup language to transform natural language agreements into machine-readable objects with relevant variables and logic defined within a given document (what we call a "template").
 Templates can be grouped together into "deals," making it possible for parties to create and manage entire transactions on a blockchain.